Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/data-binding.md

 ---
 # Data Binding

 SyntaxEditor has the capability of allowing two-way binding of its text to any other data source.
-This feature is disabled by default for performance reasons, but can be enabled via a property setting.
+This feature is disabled by default for performance reasons but can be enabled via a property setting.

 ## Why is Data Binding Disabled by Default?